JeremySBrown/EFCore/README.md

 ![Chore Table With Shadow Property](./content/chore-table-with-shadow-property.png)

 By adding a collection of Chores to the User class EF added the Chore table to the database, and defined a one-to-many relationship between Users and Chore.
 It did this by adding the foreign key column `UserId` to the table.
-This property is called a `Shadow Property` because it column exists in the database but not as property on the entity model.
+This type of property is called a `Shadow Property` because a column exists in the database but not as property on the entity model.
 The convention for these property names is `"Class Name"+"Id"`.

 This is not the result we were hoping for.
 It was great EF could pick up the table and relationship by simply using the `Chores` list property on the `User` class, but it didn't name the table correctly (by my standards) and it did not make use of the `ChildId` property that was already defined in the class.

 The other problem is that by not actually adding a `DbSet<Chore>` property in the `ChoreAppDbContext` class there is no way to directly query `Chores` without going through the `User` entity.
 This also prevents performing other CRUD operations directly on `Chores`.
 There are times when you don't want to expose entities in this manner, but for this app we want that behavior.

 We could refactor our classes and add another migration to correct this, but in this case its best to rollback this migration and start over.

 Because the migration has already been applied to the database it needs to updated again but to a previous migration.
-This done by using the ef database command but adding the name of the migration we what to rollback to.
+This done by using the `ef database` command but adding the name of the migration we what to rollback to.

 ```
 dotnet ef database update InitialCreate
 ```

 EF will apply all of the `Down` methods in each of the migrations that occurred since the `InitialCreate` migration in reverse order.
-Once that is done the `AddChores` migration can be removed with.
+Once that is done the `AddChores` migration can be removed with:
 ```
 dotnet ef migrations remove
 ```